LKlinke/Prodigy/README.md

 ### Reproducing the results

-6. Reproduce the results presented in the paper by typing:
+6. Reproduce the results presented in the paper by typing (all benchmarks take ~150min):
     ```bash
     python benchmark.py
     ```